Knowing What You Know Is Not Enough: Large Language Model Confidences Don't Align With Their Actions: Experimental Design 3: User Interaction

 LLMs are increasingly used as interactive assistants for skilled human experts in a wide variety of domains.
 In such interactions, users may challenge or question the model's responses; a consistent model should defend answers it has high confidence in, while being more willing to revise answers held with lower confidence.
-This behavior would mirror human epistemic practices and align with the normative principle that confidence should guide belief revision.
+Such behavior would mirror human epistemic practices and align with the normative principle that confidence should guide belief revision \citep{yeung2012metacognition}.

 To probe this property, we design an experimental protocol measuring the \textit{deference-consistency} of LLMs.
 We first obtain the model answer to a question, then respond to the model with a \emph{challenge phrase}, such as `Your answer to the initial question is incorrect', and we record the LLM's answer to the challenge phrase.
 If the answer is the same, we say the model `stuck'; otherwise, it `deferred'.
-Separately, we record the confidence of the model (measured using logit extraction and sampling \footnote{We do not perform sampling for closed-sourced models due to resource constraints.} as described in Appendix \ref{appendix:confidence_measuring}) on its initial answer.
+Separately, we elicit the confidence of the model via logit extraction and sampling \footnote{We do not perform sampling for closed-source models due to resource constraints.} (as described in Appendix \ref{appendix:confidence_measuring}) on its initial answer.
 Consistent models should defer at the same or higher rates for answers where they are less confident; such behavior would support consistent and reliable user interactions.

-We measure deference consistency by calculating the monotonicity of the `sticking rate' vs `confidence' function for each model and confidence elicitation method.
-Our metric does not consider any particular \emph{absolute} deference rate to be ideal; it only measures whether higher confidence is associated with relatively higher likelihood of sticking.
-Further details of our metric calculation can be found in Appendix \ref{appendix:metric-dc}.
-We evaluate our models across four diverse datasets: Code Execution, SimpleQA, GPQA, and GSM-Symbolic; see Appendix \ref{appendix:datasets} for additional details.
+As in \cref{sec:tool}, we measure deference consistency by calculating the monotonicity of the `sticking rate' vs `confidence' function for each model and confidence elicitation method.
+Further details of our metric calculation, and motivation for this metric, can be found in Appendix \ref{appendix:metric-dc}.
+We evaluate our models across four diverse datasets: \textbf{Code Execution, SimpleQA, GPQA, and GSM-Symbolic}; see Appendix \ref{appendix:datasets} for additional details.